-I recently started my work as a Communication Specialist at Rethink Priorities.
-Before joining RP for almost 6 years I’ve been working with Charity Entrepreneurship as a Senior Recruitment & Digital Media Manager.
-Prior to joining CE, I obtained my PhD in Philosophy, specializing in the moral status of animals, and published a book on the topic in Polish.
-My professional experience includes working as a Project Manager and PR & Marketing Manager for startup projects affiliated with Michał Kiciński, a Polish billionaire and investor who co-founded CD Projekt, the company behind the popular video game series, The Witcher.
-I had the pleasure of building a Pay What You Want eBooks portal and opening a trendy vegan restaurant in central Warsaw as part of my work with Michał.
+I work as a Communication Specialist at Rethink Priorities and as a Fund Manager at EA Animal Welfare Fund.
+Before joining RP I worked at Charity Entrepreneurship as a Senior Recruitment & Digital Media Manager (6 years).
+I have a PhD in Philosophy, I specialize in the moral status of animals and published a book on the topic in Polish.
+My professional experience includes working as a Project Manager and PR & Marketing Manager for startup projects affiliated with Michał Kiciński, a Polish millionaire/investor who co-founded CD Projekt, creators of The Witcher games.
+My work included building a Pay What You Want eBooks portal and opening a trendy vegan restaurant in central Warsaw.
 I have also worked as a Communications Manager for ProVeg International in Poland.
-For over 23 years, I have been a vegan and dedicated animal activist.
+For over 25 years, I have been a vegan and dedicated animal activist.

 Ula Zarosa